adrianbacceli/Knowledge_Management/content/10_Personal/Soft Skills/Self Development Books.md

 - **Why it's valuable:** Teaches how to connect without aggression or manipulation
 - **Use it for:** Conflict resolution, emotional intelligence, improving connection

+---

+## 7. 7 habitos de las personas altamente efectivas – Stephen covey (XX/10)

+- **Focus:** Empathetic and honest communication
+- **Why it's valuable:** Teaches how to connect without aggression or manipulation
+- **Use it for:** Conflict resolution, emotional intelligence, improving connection